apezoo/rust-otp/otp-web/ARCHITECTURE.md

 ## 1. High-Level Overview

 The application is a hybrid system.
-A Rust-based backend, built with Axum, is responsible for serving the frontend and managing the state of the one-time pad (OTP) vault.
-The frontend, a vanilla JavaScript single-page application, handles all user interactions, file processing, and cryptographic operations.
+A Rust-based backend, built with Axum, is responsible for managing the state of the one-time pad (OTP) vault.
+It also serves the frontend, a vanilla JavaScript single-page application, by embedding the static assets directly into the binary, which allows for a self-contained deployment.
+The frontend handles all user interactions, file processing, and cryptographic operations.

 ## 2. Component Diagram